lchris10/lchris10/README.md

-Hi, I'm Laura, a behavioural scientist with a passion for data science.
+Hi, I'm Laura, a behavioural and data scientist with a passion for data.

 I currently work for a government department, interrogating and improving machine learning models using Python, R, and SQL.